Frames for signal processing on Cayley graphs: Introduction

 \section{Introduction}

 Graph signal processing (GSP) is a fast-growing field that offers a framework for developing signal processing techniques tailored for signals that are defined on graphs, with the objective of incorporating the underlying graph structure into the analysis.
 For a fixed graph $G$ with vertex set $V$, a graph signal on $G$ is a complex-valued function $f:V\to \bbC$.
 If the vertex set $V$ is labeled, say $\{v_i\}_{i=1}^N$, then the graph signal can be represented as a column vector $\left[f(v_1), f(v_2),\ldots, f(v_N)\right]^{\t}$ in ${\mathbb C}^N$, where $\t$ denotes the matrix transpose.
 A powerful technique to analyze graph signals that has gained significant popularity over the recent years involves fixing a basis of eigenvectors for an appropriate matrix associated with the graph; we call such a basis a \emph{graph Fourier basis}.
 Expanding graph signals in this basis leads to the idea of Fourier analysis on graphs.
 The reason for this approach is to improve signal processing efficiency by working with a basis that encodes the structural features of the underlying graph, rather than an arbitrary basis of ${\mathbb C}^N$.

 Prominent examples of matrices associated with graphs are the graph adjacency matrix and the graph Laplacian.
-The adjacency matrix of a graph $G$ with $N$ nodes is a $0/1$-valued matrix $A_G$ of size $N$, whose $(i,j)$-th entry is 1 precisely when the vertices $v_i$ and $v_j$ are adjacent.
-The Laplacian of $G$ is an $N\times N$ matrix, denoted by $L_G$ and defined as $L_G=D_G-A_G$, where $D_G$ is the diagonal matrix with $d_{ii}$ equal to the degree of the vertex $v_i$.
-The adjacency matrix and Laplacian are defined similarly for undirected graphs with edge weights.
+In this manuscript, we focus on weighted graphs, where each edge is assigned a numerical value known as a \emph{weight}, while non-edges are assigned a weight of zero.
+The adjacency matrix of a weighted graph $G$ with $N$ nodes is the matrix $A_G$ of size $N$, whose $(i,j)$-th entry is precisely the weight of the edge joining nodes $i$ and $j$.
+The Laplacian of $G$, denoted by $L_G$, is an $N\times N$ matrix defined as $L_G=D_G-A_G$, where $D_G$ is the diagonal matrix with entries $d_{ii}$ representing the degree of the vertex $v_i$ (the sum of the weights of edges incident to $v_i$).
+We note that unweighted graphs can be viewed as a specific type of weighted graphs in which each edge is assigned a weight of 1.

-Consider either of the matrices $A_G$ or $L_G$ as the \emph{graph shift operator}, and fix an orthonormal basis of eigenvectors $\phi_1,\ldots,\phi_N\in \bbC^N$ associated with (possibly repeated) eigenvalues $\lambda_1,\ldots,\lambda_N$ for that matrix.
+Consider either the graph adjacency matrix $A_G$ or the graph Laplacian $L_G$; these matrices are often referred to as the \emph{graph shift operator}.
+Next, fix an orthonormal basis of eigenvectors $\phi_1,\ldots,\phi_N\in \bbC^N$ associated with (possibly repeated) eigenvalues $\lambda_1,\ldots,\lambda_N$ for that matrix.
 The {\it graph Fourier transform} $\widehat{f}$ of a graph signal $f:V\to \bbC$ is defined to be the expansion of $f$ in terms of this orthonormal basis.
 Namely,

 The corresponding {\it inverse Fourier transform} is given by